 The rank is scenario- and portfolio-dependent which means that it is only valid for the current filter of your view.
 Find details on the effect of rank changes across different portfolios here.

 You can display the rank in the following views by adding the field to the configuration:

 - Project Details: the Project Score section displays the project's current rank as well as the rank the project should have according to its score.

 - Project List

 The rank displayed in all of these views always corresponds to the project order in the Portfolio Designer.

 When projects are imported with the Sort projects by priority option, they are ranked based on the Priority field in your import data source.

 Once the project data is available in Meisterplan, you may change the ranking of projects via drag-and-drop.

-Project Score Values
+Calculating the Project Score